Xilinx/ml-suite/image_classification.md

 ## Introduction
 Image classification is one of the most common benchmarks for machine learning.
 This tutorial shows you how to launch the image classification GoogLeNet v1 8-bit demo from the Test Drive environment.
 Once the demo is started, you will be able to view the demo and monitor demo performance from any internet connected web browser.

 This demo is meant to use ImageNet ILSVRC2012 validation files.
-Files should be located in /home/centos/xfdnn_17_12_15/imagenet_val with the following naming convention: ILSVRC2012_val_<IMAGE ID>.JPEG where <IMAGE_ID> starts at 00000000.
+Files should be located in: /home/centos/xfdnn_18_03_19/imagenet_val with the following naming convention: ILSVRC2012_val_<IMAGE ID>.JPEG where <IMAGE_ID> starts at 00000000.
 Instructions for downloading ILSVRC2012 files can be found here: http://www.image-net.org/download-imageurls

-If you just want to try it without downloading the dataset you can insert you own files and simply name them:
+If you want to try it without downloading the dataset, you can insert you own files and simply name them:
 - ILSVRC2012_val_00000000.JPEG
 - ILSVRC2012_val_00000001.JPEG
 - ILSVRC2012_val_00000002.JPEG
 - etc.

-Then the demo should start as long as there is at least one images to classify.
-Note that the demo webpage shows the correct answer above each image and that is indexed by the ID of the ILSVRC2012 images so if the images provided are not ILSVRC2012 dataset, there may be a mismatch in the reported labels.
+The demo should start as long as there is at least one image to classify.
+Note that the demo webpage shows the correct answer above each image and that is indexed by the ID of the ILSVRC2012 images, so if the images provided are not part of the ILSVRC2012 dataset, there may be a mismatch in the reported labels.

 For instructions on launching and connecting to aws instances, see [here][].

 1. Connect to F1
-2. Navigate to `/home/centos/xfdnn_17_12_15/caffe/`
+2. Navigate to `/home/centos/xfdnn_18_03_19/caffe/`
 	```
 	$ ls
 	classification.bin            libs                  run_mp_conv_xdnn.sh           servergui